Seniors need safe, reliable transportation and assistance

 This is especially helpful when you or other family members aren’t available to take them out.

 We’ve got 6 tips to help you find a great caregiver who will safely and reliably drive your older adult around town.

-6 tips for hiring a caregiver to drive your senior
+6 tips for hiring a caregiver to drive your older adult

 1. Ask about their driving record and history